odinuv/web/articles/debugging/backend.md

 ## PHP debugging

-PHP has quiet nice error reporting mechanism.
+PHP has quite nice error reporting mechanism.
 It tells you the line number and the file where the error occurred.
-Following code produces quiet handy error message.
+Following code produces quite handy error message.

 ~~~ php?start_inline=1
 <?php